What does the Initiative do?

 Visit ClinicalTrials.gov and search for ‘psilocybin’ to find ongoing and planned clinical trials involving psilocybin.

-Decriminalize California is based in Hollywood, however, the organization has teams across California and volunteers in all 58 counties, with a significant presence in Los Angeles, Orange, San Diego, and San Francisco Counties.
+Decriminalize California is based in Hollywood; but the organization has teams across California and volunteers in all 58 counties, with a significant presence in Los Angeles, Orange, San Diego, and San Francisco Counties.

 Decriminalize California attempted to pass a similar initiative in 2020, known as the California Psilocybin Decriminalization Initiative 2020.
 Decriminalize California collected a significant proportion of the number of signatures required to qualify the initiative for the ballot.
 However, legal restrictions imposed in early 2020 by Governor Gavin Newsom made it effectively illegal for the campaign to continue collecting signatures, a severe infringement on the Right of Initiative enshrined in the Constitution of California.
 Decriminalize California and other statewide initiative campaigns collectively sought legal recourse, to no avail.